Curvature of Poisson pencils in dimension three: Curvature form

 \section{Curvature form}

-\begin{definition} Let $(P,Q)$ be a Kronecker Poisson pair of rank two on a $3$-manifold.
-The curvature of $(P,Q)$ is
+\begin{definition} Let $(\PP,\QQ)$ be a generic Poisson pair on a $3$-manifold.
+The curvature of $(\PP,\QQ)$ is

-where $\pi$ is the reduction map (\ref{redMap}) and $\theta$ is the Blaschke curvature of the web $W(P,Q)$. \end{definition} \begin{theorem} Let $(P,Q)$ be a Kronecker Poisson pair of rank two on a $3$-manifold.
-Then $\Theta(P,Q)$ in local coordinates $x,y,z$ reads
+where $\pi$ is the reduction map (\ref{redMap}) and ${\theta}$ is the Blaschke curvature of the web $W(\PP,\QQ)$. \end{definition} \begin{theorem} Let $(\PP,\QQ)$ be a generic Poisson pair on a $3$-manifold.
+Then $\Theta(\PP,\QQ)$, being written in local coordinates $x,y,z$, reads